Last updated on March 15th, 2023 at 06:10 am

 Founded by Alhaji Umar Mutallab in 2003, Jaiz Bank is Nigeria’s first Islamic or non-interest bank, headquartered in Abuja.

 Today, it has branches in Osogbo, Abuja, Ibadan, Kaduna, and Kano among others while it plans to expand across the country.

-Its banking products cover personal, SME, and corporate banking services, and providing interest-free credit facilities to Nigerian entrepreneurs.
+Its banking products cover personal, SME, and corporate banking services, and provide interest-free credit facilities to Nigerian entrepreneurs.

 8 Types of Non-Interest Business Loan Products By Jaiz Bank